 Items of interest from this week’s meetings of the TRC’s two key committees, Consents & Regulatory, and Policy & Planning:

 The two Committees generally meet every six weeks, on the same day.
-Each of the committees is made up of Councillors and external members, including three representatives on each that are nominated by Iwi.
+Each is made up of Councillors and external members, including representatives nominated by Iwi.